mikbe/hashmodel/README.markdown

 * Fork the project
 * Start a feature/bugfix branch
 * Commit and push until you are happy with your contribution
-* Make sure to add RSpecs in a separate file so I can easily tell what changed (changes without specs will not be pulled) for it.
+* Make sure to add RSpecs in a separate file so I can easily tell what changed (changes without specs will not be pulled).
 * Changes to the configuration files, version numbers, or branches will not be pulled.
 If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

-##Copyright
+## Copyright ##

-Copyright (c) 2010 Mike Bethany.
+Copyrighted free software - Copyright (c) 2011 Mike Bethany.
 See LICENSE.txt for further details.